 He is also a cattle rancher and has owned and renovated 13 ranches throughout his life.
 He now owns and operates the Gran Quivira Ranch between Mountainair and Corona.

-Elected as New Mexico State Land Commissioner in 2015, Aubrey earned record revenues for the state land trust, which supports public education, created economic growth, conserved vast natural resources, and improved customer service standards.
+Elected as New Mexico Land Commissioner in 2015, Aubrey earned record revenues for the state land trust, which supports public education, created economic growth, conserved vast natural resources, and greatly improved customer service standards.
 He fought against federal government overreach and its blatant disregard for state’s rights and individual liberties.

 A dedicated public servant, Aubrey serves on the Board of Directors of the New Mexico Coalition of Conservation Districts and is a district supervisor and past chairman of the Chaves County Soil and Water Conservation District.
 He is a past board member of the New Mexico Farm Credit Association, Alamogordo Chamber of Commerce, Roswell Chamber of Commerce, and the New Mexico Banker’s Association.